en

 8. Attention and awareness: The observer and the observed are one indivisible movement.

-9. Mental authority: Nobody can help us to know ourself or see the truth.
+9. Mental authority: Nobody can help us to know ourselves or see the truth.

 10. Essence of existence: The essence of existence is beyond thinking and acting.